LYNC-WORLD/Docs/docs/getting-started.md

 1. Navigate to mew.gg to start creating, buying, and selling meme tokens.
 2. Locate and click the 'Connect Wallet' button, it is located at the top right corner of the page.
+3. To import SAGA Token in MetaMask users need to use this: `0xA19377761FED745723B90993988E04d641c2CfFE`

-3. A pop-up will appear, asking you to select your preferred wallet.
+4. A pop-up will appear, asking you to select your preferred wallet.
 Choose from supported options like MetaMask wallet, Kepler wallet, Nightly wallet, or other supported wallets.
-4. Depending on the wallet you selected, you will be guided through the connection process.
+5. Depending on the wallet you selected, you will be guided through the connection process.
 Follow the specific instructions provided by the wallet to connect to the web application.
-5. After authorizing the connection, you will see your wallet address displayed in the top right corner.
+6. After authorizing the connection, you will see your wallet address displayed in the top right corner.
-6. Once connected, you're ready to start creating, buying, and selling meme tokens on the Mew.gg application.
+7. Once connected, you're ready to start creating, buying, and selling meme tokens on the Mew.gg application.